Posts

 Basically, I am planning to recommend you, the reader, what I use myself - be it a computer keyboard I use, a book I’ve read or a coffee brand I like.

-AI, or Artificial Intelligence, is big at the moment, and to no surprise.
-AI can help humanity in many different areas, such as diagnosing an illness at an early stage, or assisting a driver with direction, or driving you to a desired destination.
+AI, or Artificial Intelligence, is revolutionizing technology and software development at the moment, and to no surprise.
+AI can help humanity in many different areas, such as diagnosing an illness at an early stage with machine learning, or assisting a driver with direction through GPS navigation, or driving you to a desired destination with autonomous vehicles.
+The integration of AI tools in programming workflows has transformed how developers approach coding and software engineering challenges.

-While it is debatable whether or not we should trust AI to take over crucial areas of our lives (have you seen “Terminator?”), one area I found Artificial Intelligence to be particularly useful in is programming.
-Using the right tools, you can save yourself a lot of time while coding with AI enabled.
+While it is debatable whether or not we should trust AI to take over crucial areas of our lives (have you seen “Terminator?”), one area I found Artificial Intelligence to be particularly useful in is programming and software development workflows.
+Using the right AI development tools and code completion extensions, you can save yourself a lot of time while coding with AI enabled.
+These modern developer tools are becoming essential for programming productivity and efficient software development.

-While it is true that Google’s Chrome holds the largest number of users to date, I have recently switched to Microsoft’s Edge web browser.
+While it is true that Google’s Chrome holds the largest number of users to date, I have recently switched to Microsoft’s Edge web browser as a superior alternative for web browsing and performance optimization.

 Tell me something - are you happy with how ClearType, the default font renderer in Windows does its job?
 If you are like me and have to look at your computer screen for the most part of your day, you might prefer something better.